manuel-rabade/rpi_torrentbox/README.md

 Steps to reproduce this example:

-### Setup
+### Install

-Install ArchLinux ARM on your Raspberry Pi SD card.
+Write ArchLinux ARM on your Raspberry Pi SD card and boot the system.

 Update the system: